rule

 Text 53

+Each of them you, the unborn one, have given a part of your body characterized by deep meditation, yogic union, supernatural ability, penance, knowledge and renunciation.'

 To each of them did he, the unborn one, give a part of his own body that carried deep meditation, yogic union, supernatural ability, penance, knowledge and renunciation.'

-To each of them did he, the unborn one, give a part of his own body carrying the deep meditation, yogic union, supernatural ability, penance, knowledge and renunciation.'
 (Vedabase)

 The image is titled: "Vishnu on Ananta".
 Date: around early 19th century.